-Also, if the word is basically the same as in your native language (aka cognates), delete it.
-Your brain learns cognates effortlessly from context once you start recognizing how they’re pronounced in your TL.
+Also, if the word is basically the same as in your native language (aka loanwords and cognates), delete it.
+Your brain learns these words effortlessly from context once you start recognizing how they’re pronounced in your TL.

 As noted in 1C SRS Best Practices, it’s easy to get overwhelmed by the SRS if you go at it aggressively.
 If you’ve never used an SRS before we recommend starting with just 5 cards per day until you build a habit of daily review.
 After a few weeks, increase this to 10 cards per day.